maxmurdoch/flock/src/pages/products/trainee.md

   title: Flock is proud to work with the leading flight schools in the UK
 coverNote:
   bodyText: >-
-    Flock is here to help.
-You can get your proof-of-insurance for your PfCO application emailed to you in seconds using the app.
+    We're here to help.
+You can get your proof-of-insurance for your PfCO application emailed to you in seconds with the Flock Cover app.
   image: ../../images/uploads/cover-note.svg
   isShowing: true
   link: